 I Hate You Mommy – It’s Not Easy Being a Mom

-As your child gets older, you expect them to understand the ramifications of their words.
-Many parents preach the ‘sticks and stones’” hubbub.
-WRONG!
+As your child grows, you will expect them to understand the ramifications of their words.
+Many parents preach the “sticks and stones” philosophy, but that’s misleading.
 Why?
-Because words do hurt and often they hurt more than anything else in life does.
-Trying to pretend that they don’t sends your child the wrong message altogether.
-Instead, breed a child that is respectful of people’s feelings and uses their own emotions as a barometer of how to treat others.
+Because words do hurt—often more than anything else.
+Pretending they don’t sends the wrong message.
+Instead, nurture a child who respects the feelings of others and uses their own emotions as a guide for how to treat those around them.

-The older child will no doubt use the ‘h’” word because they know it gets to you.
-Your teen, grounded for eternity and not allowed to attend the party of the year will definitely feel like they hate you.
-And they might even say it more than once.
-(Reminder: they don’t!)
-However, you need to establish the rules and stick to them.
-It is best to not stand in question of your judgment or decisions for your child just because they are manipulating your emotions.
-Children learn pretty young in life that while mom and dad seem to be in charge they are ALWAYS questioning their choices and conduct as parents.
-This can be easily be manipulated by throwing in the hate you’s, your not fair, your so mean, you don’t understand and other common statements.
-Guess what?
-If it works, they will continue to do so.
-If it doesn’t work they will eventually learn that their ill willed efforts to break your heart are not worth the guilt and suffering that it causes them.
-And yes, they do feel badly about hating you.
+Older children will undoubtedly use the “h” word because they know it gets to you.
+Your teen, grounded for eternity and not allowed to attend the party of the year, may very well feel like they hate you.
+And they might even say it more than once (reminder: they don’t!).
+However, you need to establish rules and stick to them.
+Don’t question your judgment or decisions just because they’re trying to manipulate your emotions.
+Children learn early on that while parents seem to be in charge, they are constantly questioning their choices.
+This can easily be manipulated through statements like “I hate you,” “You’re not fair,” “You’re so mean,” or “You don’t understand.”
+If this tactic works, they will keep using it.
+If it doesn’t, they will eventually learn that their attempts to break your heart are not worth the guilt and suffering it causes them.
+And yes, they do feel bad about hating you.

 Share: